pajarorrojo/es-theme-PlayStation-X/README.md

 - CadmiumRED for helping with some test and medias https://github.com/CadmiumRED/
 - renetrox87 for inspiration with the overlayed arts https://github.com/Renetrox/
 - Nexusone and their indomitable ARRM scraping software, which I recommend to keep your media collections always up to date. (http://jujuvincebros.fr/telechargements2/file/10-arrm-another-recalbox-roms-manager)
+- Zoidburg13 For its collection of icons, some of which are used in the PS3 carousel https://github.com/Zoidburg13
 - To the entire batocera team, members and contributors, for making and incredible piece of software and a truly open community.

-Some media files like system backgrounds, consoles or logos have been selected from the default Carbon theme by @f.caruso
+Some media files like system backgrounds, consoles or logos have been selected from the default Carbon theme

 Youtube Channel:
 https://www.youtube.com/@pajarorrojo/featured